 When you’re cutting skin, there is always a chance that a scar will form, but if you’re using sharp tools on a small tag and the wound does not get infected, any scar is likely to be small.
 Nonetheless, those who remove skin tags at home are the most likely to be left with a scar.
 Those who use chemical removal methods or who visit a doctor seldom have noticeable scars.

 Many people are unwilling to risk cutting off skin tags in noticeable places such as the neck or shoulders due to the possibility of scarring.
-Furthermore, if you find you have skin tags on very sensitive areas such as the face, eyelids, or genitals, you should always have them removed by a doctor.
+Furthermore, if you find skin tags on susceptible areas such as the face, eyelids, or genitals, you should always have them removed by a doctor.

-If you are careful, however, there is no reason why you can’t remove skin tags safely at home.
-Just remember that removing tags does not prevent them from forming again, or from forming on other parts of the body.
+However, if you are careful, there is no reason you can’t remove skin tags safely at home.
+Remember that removing tags does not prevent them from forming again or forming on other parts of the body.
 Finally, never attempt to remove moles or cysts with a razor as you will cause bleeding, scarring, and potentially serious infection.
 A doctor should always undertake the removal of such things.